-Market Indicator - Momentum fund management provide insightful views on equity market trends
+Market Indicator - insightful views on equity market trends.

-Video Updates - Watch and listen to our Discretionary Fund Manager (DFM) partner videos.
-The videos provide an insight to the managers thoughts and feelings in respect of market events alongside specific details on portfolio performance
+Video Updates - Discretionary Fund Manager (DFM) partner videos provide managers thoughts and opinions on current market events.

-Market Scope - e-newsletter - don't miss out on important market events - subscribe now its Free
+Market Scope Newsletter - don't miss out on important market events - subscribe now its FREE

-Our Blog - Commentary and updates on market events - insurances - pensions - investments - taxation and all other issues related to expat financial planning
+Our Blog - Commentary and updates on insurances - pensions - investments - taxation and many other expat related topics.